 It was a cold morning when I made my way to the Allas Sea Pool in the heart of Helsinki harbour.
-Although this striking wooden structure had been completed the summer of 2017, I had only ever visited to sit on the upper decks with friends for a drink and to catch the last of the evening sun.
+I had only ever visited to sit on the upper decks with friends for a drink and to catch the last of the evening sun.
 On this morning I was going to experience all that the sea pool complex had to offer.
 As it turned out, quite a lot.

 Allas Sea Pool is right next to Helsinki’s famous Market Square, on the Katajanokka peninsula near Uspenski Cathedral.
 This outdoor sea pool complex features three pools, several saunas, a restaurant and a café, and multiple stepped platforms and decks where locals and tourists alike meet and chill out.
 I was looking forward to trying out the pools, and even more to the guided sauna experiences: Winter Sauna, Sauna Yoga and Finnish Wild Herb Sauna.

 The swimming pools are quite noticeably located right in the Baltic Sea!
 The main pool is filled with fresh water heated to a balmy 28°C all year round, and is ideal for both exercise swimmers and the more leisurely swimmers.
 The sea water pool next to it is filled with water pumped from much further out in the Baltic Sea, then filtered and treated using UV technologies, and is kept at exactly the same temperature as the surrounding sea.
 In winter you can have an authentic Finnish winter swimming experience – seriously, a lot of Finns swear by it.
 The third pool is the children’s pool, a shallow version of the main heated pool, open only for summer season.